muhammedkalender/Leaflet.PolylineMeasure/README.md

 options = {
     position: 'topleft',            // Position to show the control.
 Values: 'topright', 'topleft', 'bottomright', 'bottomleft'
     unit: 'metres',                 // Show imperial or metric distances.
 Values: 'metres', 'landmiles', 'nauticalmiles'
+    textFormatter: function (distance) {
+        // Get the distance in the format specified in the options return distance.toFixed(3);
+    },
     clearMeasurementsOnStop: true,  // Clear all the measurements when the control is unselected
     showBearings: false,            // Whether bearings are displayed within the tooltips
     bearingTextIn: 'In'             // language dependend label for inbound bearings